markusn/coveralls-erl/README.md

 {coveralls_service_name , "travis-ci"}.
 ```

-And you cand send coverdata to coveralls: `rebar3 coveralls send`
+And you send coverdata to coveralls by issuing: `rebar3 coveralls send`

 ## Author
 Markus Ekholm (markus at botten dot org).